TidB/wikitranslator/README.md

 - Saving cache as files
 - {{w}} to [[w]] transformation
 - Tests (ahem)
-- Improving the selection-specific translation
 - Enable certain methods for unsupported languages
-- Show size of cache

 Wanna learn more?